mohitin/machine_learning/README.md

 # machine_learning
-This repository contains codes of basics algorithm implemented from scarch
+This repository contains codes of basics algorithm implemented from scratch